Nintendo 2DS: History

 Nintendo officially unveiled the 2DS on August 28, 2013 via a press release; members of the press were given a chance to demo the device in private prior to the announcement.
-According to Nintendo of America president Reggie Fils-Aimé, the Nintendo 2DS is primarily aimed at a younger demographic than the Nintendo 3DS — particularly, those younger than 7 years old; whom Nintendo had advised not to use the 3D features on the 3DS due to potential eye health concerns.
-The validity of Nintendo's claims were questioned by vision experts, however, who believed that the 3DS could actually help detect certain eye problems, and felt the warnings were for liability reasons rather than any realistic harm.
+According to Nintendo of America president Reggie Fils-Aimé, the Nintendo 2DS is primarily aimed at a younger demographic than the Nintendo 3DS—particularly, those younger than seven years old; whom Nintendo had advised not to use the 3D features on the 3DS due to potential eye health concerns.

-With the 2DS, the company aimed to produce a device that would be "new, unique, different, and [bring] more people into this category that we love."
+With the 2DS, the company aimed to produce a model that would be "new, unique, different, and [bring] more people into this category that we love."
 Part of this goal was achieved by positioning the device at a lower price point than the 3DS; in the United States, the system retailed at US$129.99 on launch, in comparison to the US$169.99 price of the standard 3DS.
 By May 2016, the U.S. price had been lowered further to $79.99.

-As part of a promotional effort for Nintendo's late-2013 releases, the Nintendo 2DS was featured on The Nintendo Experience promotional tour at Simon Malls locations in the United States throughout October and into early November.